Peergos/book/src/features/social.md

 Your friend list is kept encrypted in your own Peergos space, hidden from other users and the server.

-There is also a public link mechanism for sharing files with people who do not have peergos accounts.
+There is also a secret link mechanism for sharing files with people who do not have peergos accounts.